Name: Alan Mathison Turing

 - English mathematician, logician, cryptanalyst, and computer scientist who is considered to be the father of computer science.

 - Developed the Turing Test.

-- Since 1966, the Turing Award has been given annually by the Association for Computing Machinery to a person for technical contributions to the computing community.
-It is widely considered to be the computing world's highest honour, equivalent to the Nobel Prize.
+- Since 1966, the Turing Award is given annually by the ACM (Association for Computing Machinery) to a person for technical contributions to the computing community.
+It is widely considered to be the computing world's highest honor, equivalent to the Nobel Prize.

 Honors and awards

 - The movie The Imitation Game (2014) was based on his life story.